migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/preferences.md

 Feature: Preference persistence
   In order to ensure that user customizations are not lost As a Developer
-  I want the system to persist user preferences
+  I want to persist user preferences

   Scenario: Persist preference changes ("happy path")
     Given a user changes theme from "Light" to "Dark"